 4.2 Fun with variables

-How a variable can be fun?
+How can a variable be fun?
 With Cuis-Smalltalk, a variable is the name of a box that holds a value – an object, that’s it!

 A variable can hold a value of any class.
 The value is strongly typed (we can always determine its Class), but the variable (box) is not restricted to holding a value of a single type.